-The new edition contains more than forty pages beginning with my return to the military, the film Serving in Silence, Don't Ask, Don't Tell, LGBTQ marriage equality, and more.
+The new edition has some updates within the book, new pictures and the epilogue of more than twenty pages of subsequent information beginning with my return to the military, the film Serving in Silence, Don't Ask, Don't Tell, LGBTQ marriage equality, and more.

 Click to visit Creative Well Website; agents for Grethe's speaking engagements.

 Margarethe Cammermeyer, Ph.D., RN, Colonel, USA Ret., after having served in the Army for six years on active duty and 25 years in the Army Reserves and National Guard, made history and rose to international prominence in 1989 when she challenged the military's anti-gay regulation...and won.
 The case sparked a national dialogue, resulting in the “Don't Ask, Don't Tell" law which allowed homosexuals to serve in the military in silence.